wesbos/beginner-javascript-notes/notes/Module 4꞉ The DOM - Working with HTML and CSS (2).md

 WHEN YOU ARE READY...

-The `DOM-Cardio.html` file has no HTML in the body at all, and `DOM-Cardio.js` is just a blank javascript file with comments explaining the different exercises.
+The `DOM-Cardio.html` file has no HTML in the body at all, and `DOM-Cardio.js` is just a blank JavaScript file with comments explaining the different exercises.

-The first one is to create a div, then add a class of rrapper to it and then put it in the body.
+The first one is to create a div, then add a class of wrapper to it and then put it in the body.

 Start by creating a div 👇